Cassandra

 love as profit

-“blood's thick but nothing like a payroll”
+“blood's thick, but nothin' like a payroll”

 “this love is pure profit” — Father Figure